The Uni Guide has a fresh new look

 1. Preparing for A-level results day

-• your Ucas Clearing number – this will only be available on Ucas Hub if you’ve been rejected by both your first and insurance choices, and become eligible for Clearing.
+• your Ucas Clearing number – this will only be available on Ucas Hub if you're eligible for Clearing (like if you’ve been rejected by both your first and insurance choices)

-• Clearing phone numbers for universities you’ve applied to or have your eye on – you can find these on their website, or all in one place on our contacts directory on our sister site The Student Room
+• Phone numbers for universities you’ve applied to or have your eye on – you can find university contact details for Clearing on The Student Room.

 2. What happens on A-level results day?

-Ucas receives your results directly and will update your Hub – you can expect this to happen at around 8.15am.
-The system will be very busy, so you might need to be patient to find out whether you’ve been successful.
+Ucas receives your results directly and will update your Ucas Hub around 8.15am.
+The system will be busy, so you might need to be patient to find out whether you’ve been successful.

-While you can check Ucas Hub to find out whether you’ve got into either of your choices, you’ll still need to collect your results to see exactly what grades you got (especially if you need to enter Clearing).
-There are definitely benefits to going into school or college to collect your results, as student Kirsty from London points out:
+While you can check Ucas Hub to find out whether you’ve secured your university place, you’ll still need your results to see exactly what grades you got – especially if you want to enter Clearing.

 If Ucas Hub doesn't update

-If your Hub has still not updated by mid-morning on results day, you'll need to phone the university because it suggests they are yet to make a final decision on your application.
+If your Hub hasn't updated by mid-morning on results day, you should phone the university as they might still be making a decision on your application.

 3. You’ve met your firm offer